Maria-Elena MartinezAssociate Professor of History and American Studies and Ethnicity

 Prof. Martinez is a member of the Steering Committee of the Tepoztlán Institute for the Transnational History of the Americas, and during 2008-2009 was its Co-Director.
 The Institute organizes an annual conference in Mexico in order to promote transnational histories of the Americas and facilitate intensive dialogue among U.S. and Latin American graduate students and junior and senior faculty members.
 Professor Martínez is also a member of the Board of Editors of the Journal of the History of Ideas and of the Board of Editors of the Hispanic American Historical Review.

-During 2012-2013, Prof. Martínez will be on fellowship leave conducting research abroad.
+During 2014-2015, Prof. Martínez will be on a residential fellowship leave at the Stanford Humanities Center.

 - Ph.D.
 Latin American History, University of Chicago, 1/2001

 - The Tepoztlan Institute for the Transnational History of the Americas, Collective Member, http://www.lclark.edu/~tepo/